graphql-nexus/nexus/docs/database-access-with-prisma.md

 # ... more generated types
 ```

-The following llustration shows the connection between the Prisma datamodel, the generated CRUD building blocks and the final GraphQL server code:
+The following illustration shows the connection between the Prisma datamodel, the generated CRUD building blocks and the final GraphQL server code:

 ![](https://imgur.com/RLsS1lm.png)